Glad you have joined our Safe Haven 7 week Marriage Challenge.

 3. Responsiveness– How you respond to your spouse will either open your hearts or close them up!
 To foster a safe haven marriage, you weigh your needs with your spouse’s needs and respond in the best interest of the relationship.
 You are not a doormat placating your spouse in order to keep the peace, neither do you steamroll your way forward.
 Instead, a safe haven marriage considers both spouses and decides what is in the best interest of ‘us!’

-The Marriage Challenge#1: Develop a vision for your marriage!
+The Marriage Challenge Week 1: Develop a vision for your marriage!
 Keep it in focus everyday!
 Let it guide how you relate and react with your spouse.

 Steps to Developing a Vision For Your Marriage: